 - Fate of spilled oil the main oil weathering processes following a surface oil spill are evaporation, dispersion, emulsification, dissolution, oxidation, sedimentation and biodegradation.
-The majority of the anticipated reservoir hydrocarbons in the Irish Sea and Southern North Sea (SNS) are gas, with a limited content of condensate.
-A dry gas blowout would not result in significant deposition of liquid hydrocarbons to the sea surface, and there have been no large condensate spills on the UKCS resulting from exploration and appraisal (E&A) drilling in a comparable reservoir.
-Model predictions are that even a large condensate spill would evaporate and disperse relatively quickly; similarly diesel spills generally evaporate and disperse without the need for intervention.
-A major diesel spill of ca. 1000 tonnes would disperse naturally in about 8 hours and travel some 24km under extreme conditions of a constant unidirectional 30 knot wind - Trajectory of any surface slick Coincident with these weathering processes, surface and dispersed oil will be transported as a result of tidal (and other) currents, wind and wave action.
+The anticipated reservoir hydrocarbon in block 17/3 is oil.
+The persistence of spilled crude oil depends on the characteristics of the oil, but typically is of the order of days to weeks.
+Diesel spills generally evaporate and disperse without the need for intervention.
+A major diesel spill of ca. 1000 tonnes would disperse naturally in about 8 hours and travel some 24km under extreme conditions of a constant unidirectional 30 knot wind - Trajectory of any surface slick coincident with these weathering processes, surface and dispersed oil will be transported as a result of tidal (and other) currents, wind and wave action.
 To support environmental assessments of individual drilling or development projects, modelling is usually carried out for a major crude oil release, corresponding to a blowout, and for smaller diesel or fuel oil releases, which are expected to be less persistent.
 Representative modelling cases from various parts of the UKCS have been reviewed by successive SEAs. - Ecological effects the most vulnerable components of the ecosystem to oil spills in offshore and coastal environments are seabirds and marine mammals, due to their close association with the sea surface.
 Seabirds are affected by oil pollution in several ways, including oiling of plumage and loss of insulating properties, and ingestion of oil during preening.
 Pollution of the sea by oil, predominantly from merchant shipping, can be a major cause of seabird mortality.
 Although locally important numbers of birds have been killed on the UKCS directly by oil spills from tankers, for example common scoter off Milford Haven following the Sea Empress spill in 1996, population recovery has generally been rapid.
 Chronic pollution resulting from illegal dumping or tank washing probably has a greater chronic impact on seabirds than accidental spills from shipping casualties.